ivanzhirov/kinopoisk-bot-detector/README.md

 ## Kinopoisk.ru crawler *with rules*

 ### Idea
 The idea became after *Capitan Marvel* has been released.
-It was seems like there is a lot of 10 grades on movie with users with only one voted film in account and created right before the movie.
+It seems like there were a lot of 10 votes on the movie with users with only one voted film in account and created right before the movie.

 So i want to create tool that can help to fetch that users.